kensanata/just-halberds/Halberts.md

 | 5   |     Giants | 4d6    | 8d6       | 4d6  | 1d6+3  | 1d6+8 | 1d6+0  |
 | 6   |    Dragons | 6d6    | 10d6      | 5d6  | 1d6+2  | 1d6+9 | 1d6+0  |

+For each world, the stats will be slightly different.
 Note down when you roll something and stick to it!
 For the number of enemies, roll 2d6 for nightlings and predators, or 1d6 for undead.
 Giants and dragons are always loners.

 > Example: Claudia directs the game and needs goblins that
 > ride on giant spiders that ambush the vanguard.
 There are 7.